Angela Nikolau: Empire State Building climb

+In media

 Nikolau gained 730,000 followers on Instagram during her career.

 Nikolau creates non-fungible tokens (NFTs) using photographs of her pursuits.
 Her works were included in the NFT Yearbook in 2022.

 Angela and Beerkus are the focus of the feature-length documentary Skywalkers: A Love Story, which premiered at the Sundance Festival in 2024 and was acquired by Netflix in the same year.

 Personal life

 Nikolau has been in a relationship with Ivan Beerkus since 2016.
-The pair currently live in New York City.
+Up until 2024, the pair were living in New York City.
+According to the New York City Police Department the pair currently live in East Orange, New Jersey.